rewgs/open-stage-control-ts/resources/docs/docs/remote-control.md

 #### `/SESSION/CREATE`

-Create a new empty session
+Create a new empty session.
+Unsaved changes will be lost.

 ----
 #### `/SESSION/OPEN path.json`